Below are reports from the different Sheriff zone’s throughout the Santa Clarita Valley.

 Here’s a summary of Valencia incidents:

-Zone 5-Valencia reported seventeen Part-1 Crimes during the past week.
-Overall, Zone 5 finished this year with a 2.88% drop in crime from last year.
-The criminal incidents from this past week include residential/vehicle burglary, and numerous petty theft/shoplifting from local businesses.
+Zone 5-Valencia reported sixteen Part 1 Crimes during the past week.
+The criminal incidents included grand theft autos, theft from unlocked vehicles and numerous petty theft/shoplifting from local businesses.

-There were twelve arrests made by proactive Santa Clarita Deputies assigned to the Valencia area last week.
-Some arrests included, warrants, domestic violence, possession of narcotics for sales, driving under the influence of alcohol, and shoplifting from local businesses.
-For information on other arrests in the Santa Clarita Valley see Nixle messages sent by Zone Leader Deputies for Stevenson Ranch, Saugus, Castaic, Canyon Country and Gorman.
+There were eight arrests made by proactive Santa Clarita Deputies assigned to the Valencia area last week.
+The criminal charges included possession of controlled substances, driving under the influence of alcohol, petty theft, and shoplifting from local businesses.